 We are a lead author of the German "Guideline for the development of deep learning based image analysis systems in medicine" by the German Institute for Standardization (DIN) "DIN SPEC 13266 & 13288: Leitfaden für die Entwicklung von Deep-Learning-Bilderkennungssystemen in der Medizin").
 We have advised several members of the German parliament.

 We solve these challenges by building systems based on artificial intelligence (AI) that work out of the box.
-Our BreastIHC is the first ever commercially available product that is able to detect tumor cells in arbitrary images of IHC-stained breast cancer tissue without the need for manual fine-tuning.
+Our 0-click solutions are the first ever commercially available products that are able to instantly visualize the detected tumor cells in arbitrary images of IHC-stained breast cancer tissue without the need for manual fine-tuning.